roshangupta00750/geckotestbed/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under is not licenced as this is developed in Julius Maximillian University, Wurzburg- Germany.

 ## 🐛 Troubleshooting